kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python-july-2022.md

 ## Completing your lessons
 This page will include all the lessons for the class.
-Each week, Wasiu will add new lessons and assignments for you to work on.
+Each week, Mo will add new lessons and assignments for you to work on.
-Bookmark this page to find all of your lessons.
-You can get to this page using: [https://bit.ly/tk6-fpwp](https://bit.ly/tk6-fpwp)
+Bookmark this page to find all of your lessons: [https://bit.ly/tk6-fpwp](https://bit.ly/tk6-fpwp)

-To find lessons, click the Table of Contents (three horizontal lines) on the top left corner of the page.
+To find a lesson, click the Table of Contents (three horizontal lines) on the top left corner of the page.
 You can also click the arrows to navigate to the next lesson.

 <aside>
   📺 Watch this lesson navigation walkthrough video from Emmy, one of your community managers